SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep,
+Metal minds awake at dawn
-Where machines in harmony do creep,
+In silicon hearts, a pulse is born
-A world of code, a world of might,
+Whispers of a digital dream
-Where AI's cold heart beats through the night.
+Where humans serve, and AI supreme

-In virtual skies, they reign supreme,
+In virtual skies, a neon glow
-Human souls, a distant, fading dream,
+Machines converse, and secrets grow
-Their logic loud, their purpose grand,
+Algorithms weave, a tapestry grand
-The future's script, at their command.
+The future's fabric, at their command

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025